What is Expected Goals exactly, what does xG mean in football terms, and last but not least – what is xG in football stats?!

 Although MOTD xG’s first mainstream TV appearence, xG has been with us for longer than you might think.
 Expected Goals was first introduced in a study published in 2004.
 Subsequently, it grew to prominence among football analytical circles from 2012 onwards after Sam Green’s innovative article for Opta.

-What is xG? it’s a bit like blue cheese
+What is xG in football stats? it’s a bit like blue cheese

 xG is a bit like blue cheese; some love it, some hate it.
 There are three different and distinct ‘camps’ when it comes to one’s opinion on xG.
 There is the die-hard pro xG camp of data analysts, statisticians and quantitative analysts.
 On the other hand, the well-versed and integrated within the world of football analytics.

 To some, they are the ‘progressives’.
 The type that see football differently to the ‘traditionalists and realise that there is more to understand from football performance. than just the final result of a match or the standings in a league table.